hramose/lgenerator/readme.md

     'Fragale\Generators\GeneratorsServiceProvider'

 That's it!
 You're all set to go.
-Run the `artisan` command from the Terminal to see the new `generate` commands.
+Run the `artisan` command from the Terminal to see the new `makefast` commands.

     php artisan